 A New Era of Hemp

 With hemp back in the spotlight in a big way, we’re likely to see a lot more from this humble plant.
 After all, it’s incredibly easy to grow and has a myriad of uses.
-It can improve your daily life as a health supplement, help furnish your apartment, fuel your car, be turned into packaging plastics, create ropes and canvas, and be put to literally thousands of other uses.
+It can support your daily life as a health supplement, help furnish your apartment, fuel your car, be turned into packaging plastics, create ropes and canvas, and be put to literally thousands of other uses.

-As modern lawmakers awaken to the incredible wealth of possibilities behind hemp -- and becoming increasingly aware of the distinct difference between hemp and marijuana -- we are likely to see a lot more hemp in our day to day lives.
+As modern lawmakers awaken to the incredible wealth of possibilities behind hemp -- and becoming increasingly aware of the distinct difference between hemp and marijuana -- we are likely to see a lot more hemp products in our day to day lives.